Mike Schad

-Michael Schad (born October 4, 1963) is a former Canadian American football offensive lineman in the National Football League and is currently a mortgage banker with CMG Financial located in Mt.
+Michael Schad (born October 4, 1963) is a Canadian former professional football player who was an offensive lineman in the National Football League (NFL).
+After his football career, he became a mortgage banker with CMG Financial located in Mt.
 Laurel, New Jersey.

-He was drafted by the Los Angeles Rams with the 23rd pick of the 1986 NFL Draft.
+He was selected by the Los Angeles Rams in the first round with the 23rd pick of the 1986 NFL draft.
 He attended Moira Secondary school in Belleville, Ontario.
-He played his college football at Queen's University in Canada.
-He is the only player in U Sports football history to be selected in the first round of an NFL Draft.
+He played his university football at Queen's University in Canada.
+He is the only player in U Sports football history to be selected in the first round of an NFL draft.
 In 1986, he won the J. P. Metras Trophy which is presented annually to the top down lineman in university football in Canada.

 He played a total of 62 games with the Rams and the Philadelphia Eagles, before returning to Canada in 1995 to play one year with the CFL's Ottawa Rough Riders.